Search

 The second point to take from Bill Wilson’s statement above is that he gave up his sins to his “new-found Friend” at his 3rd Step.
 So if Bill Wilson gave up his sins on his 3rd Step, what are these moral defects he talks about in steps 4, 5, 6 and 7?
 Obviously these steps are about character and personality development.

 The Torah obligates a person to engage in character and personality development through taking personal inventory.
 Both Jews and Noahides are commanded to engage in character and personality development on a regular basis.
-My conclusion is that Steps 4 – 7 should be practiced by Jews and Noahides, even if one is not an alcoholic or addicted to some other thing.
+My conclusion is that Steps 4 – 7 should be practiced by Jews and Noahides.
+That applies even if one is not an alcoholic or addicted to some other thing.
 With or without working the 12 Steps, we need to take responsibility for our own characters and personalities.

 In the Torah tradition, a primary source in this area is the second book of Mishneh Torah by Maimonides (Rambam), called Hilchot De’ot (Laws of Personality Development).
 This is an essential guide that details steps in character and personality development that are very similar to Steps 4-7 in the 12 Steps.
-In Hebrew, a character trait is called a middah (plural: middot.)
+In Hebrew, a character trait is called a middah (plural: middot).
 The AA Big Book lists fear, resentments and sex problems as the main offenders in traits of character.
-Although his Hilchot De’ot refers only briefly to these specific flaws, Rambam’s prescription for self-improvement is general technique that applies across the board.
-He points out that there are many negative middot to which his program of self-improvement can be applied, so he did not attempt to list all the flaws that there can be in a person’s character.

 Hilchot De’ot, which is good to read for both Jews and Noahides, is indispensable when writing a 4th Step inventory.
 Resentments, anger and grudges are discouraged in Judaism and Noahidism.
 We are not to be angry persons, as anger is the antithesis of faith in G-d.
 Regarding fear, we are told in Noahidism that we are required to develop fear of G-d and fear of sinning.
 Going beyond the letter of the law, if we fear anything else more than G-d, then we really aren’t giving G-d His due, and that misplaced priority will make one susceptible to sin.